Sarah Palin, center stage again, in New York Times court battle that could be her true legacy

 The trial was set to begin Jan.
 24 but was abruptly delayed by Palin’s positive test for the coronavirus. (“She is, of course, unvaccinated,” Judge Jed S. Rakoff told the courtroom, referring to her vocal opposition to vaccine mandates.)
 That night, Palin helped juice the ratings of Jesse Watters’s new prime-time show on Fox News, in a merry appearance in which she declared that covid had “become something to control the people."

-Two days later, Palin dined on Manhattan’s Upper East Side, drawing considerable attention both for venturing out while potentially infectious (most New York restaurants require proof of vaccination for indoor dining; she took a table in an heated outdoor enclosure) and for her VIP companion.
+Two days later, Palin dined on Manhattan’s Upper East Side, drawing considerable attention both for venturing out while potentially infectious (New York City restaurants require proof of vaccination for indoor dining; she took a table in an heated outdoor enclosure) and for her VIP companion.
 He was former New York Rangers ice hockey star Ron Duguay, leading to a tabloid debate over their relationship (New York Post: “hooking up”; People magazine: “just friends”) that flared anew this week when they arrived at the courthouse together Wednesday, holding hands.

 Yet it’s a far cry from the stature both fans and detractors assumed she would claim a dozen years ago.